felixlu/awesome-stars/topics.md

 - [bentoml/BentoML](https://github.com/bentoml/BentoML) - The easiest way to serve AI apps and models - Build Model Inference APIs, Job queues, LLM apps, Multi-model pipelines, and more!
 - [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress o
 - [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024]
-- [langbot-app/LangBot](https://github.com/langbot-app/LangBot) - Production-grade platform for building IM bots - 生产级全平台 LLM 机器人开发平台. 提供 Agent、知识库编排、插件系统 / Bots for QQ / QQ频道 / Discord / LINE / WeChat(企业微信, 企微智能机器人, 公众号) / Telegram / 飞书 / 钉钉 / Slack e.g. Integrated
+- [langbot-app/LangBot](https://github.com/langbot-app/LangBot) - Production-grade platform for building IM bots - 生产级多平台 LLM 机器人开发平台. 提供 Agent、知识库编排、插件系统 / Bots for QQ / QQ频道 / Discord / LINE / WeChat(企业微信, 企微智能机器人, 公众号) / Telegram / 飞书 / 钉钉 / Slack e.g. Integrated
 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
 - [xtekky/gpt4local](https://github.com/xtekky/gpt4local) - Openai-style, fast & lightweight local language model inference w/ documents
 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.